if you don't find the information you need, please contact us at firstname.lastname@example.org

 How do I find an internship?

 The Career and Internship Services in St. Paul lists available internships on their website.
 This is the most common source of internships for students.
 Sometimes students learn of internship opportunities directly from employers.
-Internship credits may be earned – for details, see Internships and Learning Abroad.
+Internship credits may be earned – for details, see Internships and Study Abroad.

 How do I apply to graduate?